General Aptitude Test Battery: GATB Race-Norming Controversy

 Beginning in 1981 with little publicity, the United States Employment Service began "race-norming" the reports of results of the GATB.
-The aim of this practice was to counteract alleged racial bias in aptitude tests administered to job applicants, as well as in neuropsychological tests.
-The practice converted and compared the raw score of the test according to racial groups.
-The score of a black candidate was only compared and reported to the scores of those who had the same ethnicity.
+The aim of this practice was to meet affirmative-action goals and to counteract alleged racial bias in aptitude tests administered to job applicants,.
+Race-norming was also applied to neuropsychological tests, to reduce the number of blacks theoretically misclassified as cognitively impaired.